THE GREAT WORK

 Whitening.
 Reflection.
 The clearing after collapse.

-Emerging from shadow, the second phase brings a sense of distance and light.
+Emerging from shadow, the second phase brings distance and light.
 Compositions drawn from Cardinal Winds and 33 are reinterpreted with clarity and restraint.
-Washed in silver tones, stretched to stillness.
+Washed in pale tones and stretched toward stillness.

 There is no ascent here, only release.
 The textures remain sparse, open, reflective.
 If Nigredo is burial, Albedo is exposure.
 The mind begins to quiet.
 The mirror begins to clear.